remla25-team13/operation/README.md

 ## Progress log
 **Deadline 06/05/2025** We worked on getting the individual repositories set-up correctly but currently do not have the full app working.
 The individual components work we we have yet to integrate everything.

+**Deadline 13/05/2025** We worked on getting assignment 1 to an excellent state and made an effort to get as far as possible with assignment 2, we are currently at step 20